 The MFA program is guided by a core faculty of four highly active artists who provide critical oversight and intellectual support for students through one-on-one advising, mentorship, and studio visits.
-The core faculty meets with each student a minimum of three times per term, and at least one member of the core sits on each thesis committee.
 In addition to the core faculty, graduate students work closely each semester with additional academic advisors of their choice from throughout the full faculty.

 MFA Program Director

 MFA Program Director,

 Jon Rubin is an interdisciplinary artist who creates interventions into public life that reimagine individual, group, and institutional behavior.
 His recent project with Lenka Clayton, …circle through New York, was commissioned as part of the Guggenheim Social Practice initiative.